sudha2186/learning-readme/README.md

   - **Challenges**:

-      - ### Debugging an issue where "You" as a recipient caused validation to fail.
-      - ### Ensuring the sender and receiver fields were properly interchanged in replies.
+      - Ensuring the sender and receiver fields were properly maintained.

 ### 4. Message Deletion and Trash Management